NishaVijai/user-finder/README.md

 ## Deployment

-1. Build the app:
+Build the app:

 ```bash
 npm run build
 ```

-2. Deploy the `build` folder to **Netlify** or any static hosting service.

-> ✅ Make sure your mock JSON data is under `public/data/MOCK_DATA.json` for proper fetching.

 ---

 ## License

-MIT License © 2026 – NishaVijai
+This project is **open-source** and free to use for personal or educational purposes.